alegrimaldi20/alegrimaldi20/README.md

 ## Software Developer | 8+ Years of Experience 🚀

 Passionate about technological innovation and creating solutions that positively impact people's lives.
-With a diverse background across multiple industries, I specialize in efficient, scalable, and adaptable software development
+With a diverse background across multiple industries, I specialize in efficient, scalable, and adaptable software development.

 Key Experience